yannkruplewicz-afk/cart253/MOD JAM/pseudocode.md

 18  // flies arrive faster during the strike

-19  // the strike's duration is 30 secs. if the player catches 25 flies in this set of time, a new strike even harder happens, it's the level max there, the frog's eyebrows are really focused , she also sweets a lot, this last strike takes place during 30 secs
+19  // the strike's duration is 30 secs. if the player catches 25 flies in this set of time, a new strike even harder happens, it's the hardest level there, the frog's eyebrows are really focused , she also sweets a lot, this last strike takes place during 30 secs